 “The associated security fencing bordering this development will completely change the character of this area of the countryside to what will be more like visiting a high security prison. ”

 Ben Milleare, from Halstead Road, added: “This is yet another attempt to erode green space.

-The company is currently undertaking a consultation on the project ahead of a planning request submitted to the Tender Board in December.
+The company is currently carrying out a consultation on the project upstream of an urban planning application submitted to Tender Board in December.